-Panama is not an overall kid-friendly destination, but then it isn't particularly unfriendly either.
-A large share of B&Bs, luxury resorts, and boutique hotels do not accept children under 10 to 12 years of age, and discounts for children are rare.
-Also, few hotels outside of destination resorts offer activities specifically tailored to kids and teens -- though it is easy to book day excursions like snorkeling, jungle treks, or rafting trips, all of which are kid pleasers.
-Conveniently, a wealth of kid-friendly activities can be found just outside of Panama City.
-If you have a few more days, add on a trip to the mountain highlands of Boquete, where you can white-water raft, ride a canopy zip line, and hike.
-Kids love swimming pools, so make sure your hotel has one.
-The following itinerary is best completed in 8 days, with an extra day in Bocas del Toro.
+Panama is a mixed bag as a kid-friendly destination.
+A share of B&Bs, luxury resorts, and boutique hotels do not accept children under 10 to 12 years of age, and discounts for children are rare.
+Also, few hotels outside of destination resorts offer activities specifically tailored to kids and teens—though it is easy to book day excursions like snorkeling, jungle treks, or rafting trips, all of which are kid pleasers.

 Day 1: Arrival in Panama City